k0retux/fuddly/docs/source/data_model.rst

    set :attr:`fuzzfmk.value_types.String.encoded_string` to ``True``, and to overload the methods: :meth:`fuzzfmk.value_types.String.encode` and :meth:`fuzzfmk.value_types.String.decode`

-   Optionally, you may overload: :meth:`fuzzfmk.value_types.String.encoded_test_cases`.
+   Optionally, you may overload: :meth:`fuzzfmk.value_types.String.encoded_test_cases` if you want to define encoding-related test cases.
+   Finally, if you need to initialize the encoding scheme you should overload the method :meth:`fuzzfmk.value_types.String.init_encoding_scheme`.

 Below the different currently defined string types: